rc-9/BraTS_UNet/README.md

 ![dice_channels](images/dice_channels.png)

-The model segments **ET** more reliably than NEC/NET or ED, reflecting the inherent class imbalance and boundary heterogeneity in MRI slices.
-Overall performance is modest, as expected for a small-sample baseline designed for fast prototyping.
+The model segments ET more reliably than NEC/NET or ED, reflecting the inherent class imbalance and boundary heterogeneity in MRI slices.
+Overall performance is modest, as expected for a small-sample baseline designed for limited GPU usage.

 ![train_val_loss](images/train_val_loss.png)